AGRINFO AGRINFO logo

 Impact on food safety and plant health measures

-The Agreement includes a chapter on Sanitary and phytosanitary measures affecting agri-food trade.
-The Agreement intends to improve the exchange of information between the EU and Mercosur, with an obligation to systematically update information on changing import requirements, and to respond to specific requests for information within 15 days (Art.
-11).
+The iTA includes a chapter on sanitary and phytosanitary measures (chapter 6) affecting agri-food trade.
+The Agreement intends to improve the exchange of information between the EU and Mercosur, with an obligation for the parties to the Agreement (i.e. EU and Mercosur countries) to systematically update information on changing import requirements, and to respond to specific requests for information within 15 days (Art.
+6.11).
 It also creates a subcommittee (Art.
-18) that will meet at least once a year to discuss any problems related to regulations.
-The Agreement foresees particular support for Paraguay in relation to providing technical assistance and allowing potentially longer periods for the country to adjust to new measures (Art.
-19).
+6.18) that will meet at least once a year to discuss any problems related to regulations.
+The iTA foresees particular support for Paraguay in relation to providing technical assistance and potentially allowing longer periods for the country to adjust to new measures (Art.
+6.19).

 Timeline